The future is now: Digital pathology

 - I have to literally pull my colleagues by their arms so they can inspect the tissue on my microscope

 - I spend most of my afternoon trying to share a photo with a colleagues

 This is a real-life example, and it shows us just how much we need technology to accelerate and simplify these basic processes in a lab.

 And after we’ve seen radiology and other medical disciplines in the healthcare system reaping the benefits of using technology in bettering their efficiency and quality, it seems like pathology is the next in line for modernization.

 But is that really the case?
 To find this out, in this post we’ll present the benefits and challenges of adopting digital pathology.

 So let’s get started and first find out what is digital pathology and how it works…

 What is digital pathology, and how does it work?

-Digital pathology stands for using technology in order to speed up and enhance workflow in a pathology laboratory.
+Digital pathology promotes using technology in order to speed up and enhance workflow in a pathology laboratory.